makeabilitylab/physcomp/electronics/variable-resistors.md

 ---
 layout: default
 title: Variable Resistors
-nav_order: 2
+nav_order: 8
 parent: Intro to Electronics
 has_toc: false # on by default
 nav_exclude: true
 search_exclude: true
 ---

 In previous lessons, we worked with fixed-value resistors—a critical component in most circuits.
-In this lesson, we'll learn about **variable resistors**—resistors that change their resistance based in response to some physical input (like potentiometers) or environmental input like thermistors (temperature), force-sensitive resistors (force), or photo-sensitive resistors (light).
+In this lesson, we'll learn about **variable resistors**—resistors that *change* their resistance based in response to some physical input (like potentiometers) or environmental input like thermistors (temperature), force-sensitive resistors (force), or photo-sensitive resistors (light).

 This is very exciting!
 Physical computing is all about **interaction** and resistive materials that respond to different stimuli open up a new world of possibilities!